amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

      place to another one bit at a time.
 #### Day-26 Mealy machine sequence detector
     The Verilog code provided implements a Mealy state machine designed for sequence detection.
 A Mealy machine is a finite state machine where the output depends on both the current state and the current input.
-	This specific Mealy machine detects a particular sequence of input bits and transitions between states based on the input x.
+    This specific Mealy machine detects a particular sequence of input bits and transitions between states based on the input x
+#### Day-27 Moore machine sequence detector
+    The Verilog code given in the directory named [day-27]_moore_machine_code designed for sequence detection Moore state machine to detect the sequence "1011" in a serial input stream.
+The output is determined solely based on the current state ensuring reliable sequence detection.
+The provided Verilog code and testbench verify the correct operation of the sequence detector.
+    Mealy machines determine their outputs based on the current state and input, while Moore machines determine their outputs solely based on the current state.